-- To create opportunities for education, research, and outreach to address the econ environmental values of current and future generations of Oregonians and beyond. - environmental values or current and tuture generations of oregonians and beyond.

-To demonstrate how an actively and sustainably managed forest fosters economic prosper biodiversity conservation, and resilience amidst disturbances and global change.
-To support social and cultural values of forests, enhancing the wellbeing of local c
+- To create opportunities for education, research, and outreach to address the economic, social, and environmental values of current and future generations of Oregonians and beyond. - To demonstrate how an actively and sustainably managed forest fosters economic p biodiversity conservation, and resilience amidst disturbances and global change. - To support social and cultural values of forests, enhancing the wellbeing of local con Tribal communities, and our broader citizenship

-Learning, Discovery, Engagement - Provide students, teachers, researchers and the general public diverse opportunities for learning, discovery, and engagement related to forest ecosystems and
+Learning Discovery, Engagement - Provide students, teachers, researchers and the general public diverse opportunities for learning, discovery, and engagement related to forest ecosystems and Stewardship - Demonstrate sound forest stewardship principles that address the challenge of

-(Evaluating) - Demonstrate souths oversi stewardship principles that audiess the ensimiting or allancing the need for productive forests, diverse plant and wildlife communities, healthy aquatic ystems, carbon storage potential, recreation opportunities, and other resource values.
+Sachartuanty - vemonstrate sound of not stewardship principles that autress the Chailenge of balancing the need for productive forests, diverse plant and wildlife communities, healthy aquatic ecosystems, carbon storage potential, recreation opportunities, and other resource values.
+Research - Provide long- and short-term opportunities for student and faculty research, citizen